Tell us about yourself and your career.

 How did you discover PAGCG?

-In March 2019, I sought out further assistance from a friend, where I ended up discovering the Philadelphia Area Great Careers Groups(PAGCG).
+In March 2019, I sought out further assistance from a friend, where I ended up discovering the Philadelphia Area Great Careers Network(PAGCG).
 She was laid off and suggested that I join the Meetup group.
 Through this group, I cherry-picked the topics that I found to be the most interesting to me.

 How did PAGCG help you in your job search?